dido18/dockmeister/README.md

 #### build

-For each service:

-- Runs the pre-build scripts
+- Runs the pre-build scripts for each service
-- Builds the docker containers using `docker-compose build`.
+- Builds all docker containers using `docker-compose build`.
-- Runs the post-build scripts
+- Runs the post-build scripts for each service

 Pre- and post-build scripts reside in the `scripts/` sub-directory.
 The filenames of the scripts are required to have a `pre` or `post` prefix.